qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/passwordfield.rst

   * Set maximum input length.
   * Read only support.

+.. _pages/widget/passwordfield#description:

 Description
 -----------
 The PasswordField is a special TextField for password input.
 The PasswordField hide the text input.

-The act is the same like the TextField, for more details see: :doc:`.:TextField`
+The act is the same like the TextField, for more details see: :doc:`TextField`

+.. _pages/widget/passwordfield#demos:

 Demos
 -----
 Here are some links that demonstrate the usage of the widget:\\
   * `Login dialog <http://demo.qooxdoo.org/1.2.x/demobrowser/#animation~Login.html>`_
   * `Show a form demo <http://demo.qooxdoo.org/1.2.x/demobrowser/#showcase~Form.html>`_

+.. _pages/widget/passwordfield#api:

 API
 ---